cpkio/nvim-fzf-commands-win/README.md

 * [ ] GFiles
 * [ ] GFiles?
 * [x] GDiff
-  - [ ] Open chosen commit file in a vertical split with diff on
+  - [x] Open chosen commit file in a vertical split with diff on (if you want something from it to your current file)
-  - [ ] Rewrite output: find branch for EVERY commit and show it in list
 * [x] Ctags: Show all tags from a current `tags` file and go to each tags location.
 Tags format is defined in my config and includes lines numbers to parse